BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 # Research on Reactive-Ephemeral-State in component oriented frameworks
-### Studies are done with Angular as an example for a component-oriented framework and RxJS is used as an example for a reactive programming library

 Angular, RxJS, StateManagement, EphemeralState

 ---
+### Studies are done with Angular as an example for a component-oriented framework and RxJS is used as an example for a reactive programming library

+---
-As this is too much text I'm afraid the important things at the end will get lost I put it here and also quote one of Richard Feynman's rules he stuck to when teaching:
+As this is too much text I'm afraid the important things at the end will get lost, I put it here and quote one of Richard Feynman's rules he stuck to when teaching:

 > Give credit where it's due
  _Richard Feynman_

+- [@ngrx_io](https://twitter.com/ngrx_io) - that listened to my questions and gave me useful feedback
-- [@niklas_wortmann](https://twitter.com/niklas_wortmann) - may be the only person on earth that read ALL THAT
+- [@yjaaidi](http://twitter.com/yjaaidi) and [@niklas_wortmann](https://twitter.com/niklas_wortmann) - may be the only 2 persons on earth that read ALL THAT
 - [@juristr](https://twitter.com/juristr) - that pretended he will use it in his projects
-- [@ngrx_io](https://twitter.com/ngrx_io) - that listened to my questions and gave me good feedback
-- [musatov](https://github.com/musatov) - that sent a [PR](https://github.com/BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/pull/1) and fixed my messy demo :D
+- [@mvmusatov](https://twitter.com/mvmusatov) - that sent a [PR](https://github.com/BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/pull/1) and fixed my messy demo :D

 ---